-- be investigated internally by the school, but independently of those directly involved (most matters), - be investigated internally by the Trust but independently of those directly involved (Trust matters) - be investigated by Shropshire Council, - be referred to the Police, - be referred to an external Auditor. - form the subject of an independent inquiry.
+• be investigated internally by the Trust, but independently of those directly involved;

+- be investigated by Shropshire Council;

+- be referred to the Police;

+- be referred to an external Auditor;

+- form the subject of an independent inquiry.

-In order to protect individuals and the Trust, initial enquiries will be made to decide whether an investigation is appropriate and, if so, what form it should take.
-These will be made confidentially, and every attempt made to protect the employee.
+In order to protect individuals and the Trust initial enquiries will be made to decide whether an investigation is appropriate and, if so, what form it should take.
+These will be made confidentially and every attempt made to protect the employee.
 Concerns or allegations which fall within the scope of specific procedures (for example, child protection issues) will normally be referred for consideration under those procedures.
 Some concerns may be resolved by agreed action without the need for investigation.

-Within ten working days of a concern being received, the Trust will respond in writing to the individual raising a concern:
+Within 10 working days of a concern being received, the Trust will respond in writing to the individual raising a concern:

-- · acknowledging that the concern has been received, - indicating how the Trust propose to deal with the matter, - giving an estimate of how long it will take to provide a final response, - confirming any initial enquiries already made, - confirming whether further investigations will take place and, if not, why not.
+- acknowledging that the concern has been received; - indicating how the Trust propose to deal with the matter; - giving an estimate of how long it will take to provide a final response; - · confirming any initial enquiries already made; - confirming whether further investigations will take place and, if not, why not.

-The amount of contact between those considering the issues and an employee raising a concern will depend on the nature of the matters raised, the potential difficulties involved, and the clarity of the information provided.
+The amount of contact between those considering the issues and an employee raising a concern will depend on the nature of the matters raised, the potential difficulties involved and the clarity of the information provided.
 If necessary, further information will be sought from the employee.

 When any meeting is arranged, an employee will have the right, if they so wish, to be accompanied by a trade union or professional association representative or a friend who is not involved in the area of work to which the concern relates.
 The meeting may be held at a mutually agreeable location.

-If the employee should become involved in further investigations or procedures (e.g., disciplinary proceedings or a criminal trial) as a result of using this procedure, they will be given every proper support and assistance.
-The Trust will ensure that employees using this procedure are not disadvantaged or unfairly treated.
+If the employee should become involved in further investigations or procedures (e.g. disciplinary proceedings or a criminal trial) as a result of using this procedure, they will be given every proper support and assistance.
+The Trust would ensure that employees using this procedure are not disadvantaged or unfairly treated.

-The Trust accepts that employees need to be assured that the matter has been properly addressed.
+The Trust accept that employees need to be assured that the matter has been properly addressed.
 Thus, subject to legal constraints, employees will receive information about the outcomes of any investigations and any changes to working practices as far as is reasonably practicable.

-8. How the matter can be taken further
+9. How the matter can be taken further

-This policy is intended to provide employees with avenues to raise serious concerns within their school, or with the Trust.
-Each school hopes employees will find the procedure a satisfactory way of dealing with concerns.
-An employee does have the right to take the matter outside of each individual school.
-If so, the following are possible contact points:
+This procedure is established to provide employees with avenues to raise serious concerns within the Trust.
+The Trust hopes employees will find the procedure a satisfactory way of dealing with concerns that fall outside of Safeguarding/Child Protection/Grievance or Complaints policies.
+An employee does have the right to take the matter outside the Trust, the following are possible contact points:

+- Shropshire Council Whistleblowing Hotline where confidential disclosures can be made.
+The contact number is 01743 252627 or emailing whistleblowing@Shropshire.gov.uk.

+- an external auditor:

+- relevant professional bodies who regulate organisations (including the Ombudsman);

+- a solicitor;

+- the police;

-- The CEO or Chair of the Trust Board, - Shropshire Council Whistleblowing Hotline (01743 252627), where confidential disclosures can be made, - an external auditor. - relevant professional bodies who regulate organisations (including the Ombudsman), - a solicitor, - the police, - Protect (Whistleblowing Charity) whistle@protect-advice.org.uk Telephone: 020 3117 2520 - the NSPCC's 'what you can do to report abuse' dedicated helpline is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally or have concerns about the way a concern is being handled by their school or Trust.
+- Protect (Whistleblowing Charity) whistle@protect-advice.org.uk Telephone: 020 3117 2520 - the NSPCC's 'what you can do to report abuse' dedicated helpline is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally, or have concerns about the way a concern is being handled by their school or college.
 Staff can call 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and email: help@nspcc.org.uk.
-Weblink help@nspcc.org.uk.
-Weblink help@mspcc.org.uk.
-Weblink help@mspcc.org.uk.
-Weblink helplines/whistleblowing-advice-line
+Weblink www.nspcc.org.uk/keeping-children-safe/reporting-abuse/dedicated-helplines/whistleblowing-advice-line